TREASURIES-Two-year yields hit three-year highs on hawkish Fed expectations

 By Karen Brettell

-NEW YORK, April 22 (Reuters) - Short-dated U.S. Treasury yields surged to fresh three-year highs on Friday, a day after Federal Reserve officials, including Chairman Jerome Powell, indicated that the U.S. central bank will aggressively hike interest rates to stem soaring inflation.
+NEW YORK, April 22 (Reuters) - Short-dated U.S. Treasury yields hit fresh three-year highs on Friday, a day after Federal Reserve officials, including Chairman Jerome Powell, indicated that the U.S. central bank will aggressively hike interest rates to stem soaring inflation.

 A half-point interest rate increase will be "on the table" when the Fed meets on May 3-4 to approve the next in what are expected to be a series of rate increases this year, Powell said.